-A guide for parents of survivors of sexual assault
+A guide for families of survivors of sexual assault

 Talking with your student after the assault

 Sexual assault can happen to anyone.
-As parents or guardians, it can be very difficult and overwhelming to hear that your child has been sexually assaulted.
+As parents/guardians and famliy members, it can be very difficult and overwhelming to hear that your child has been sexually assaulted.
 When it happens, it can be hard to know how to act or what to say.
 Every person responds differently to sexual assault.
 Frequent survivor responses include feelings of fear, distress,humiliation, anger, confusion, numbness, and guilt.
 The single most important thing you can do is help your college student feel safe and supported.
 It is important that your student be allowed to experience and process through their feelings without the fear of having these feelings invalidated or dismissed.
 The Sexual Harassment and Rape Prevention Program at the University of New Hampshire can provide free confidential support, information, resources and advocacy to both you and your student to help in the healing process.

 When responding to student after an assault, here are some suggestions on how you can provide support.

 - First and most importantly, believe your student when s/he confides in you and allow her/him to disclose at his/her own pace.
 Do not place blame on your student for the sexual assault, and don’t pressure her/him to talk.
 By letting s/he set the pace, you show that you are focused on your student’s needs.
 Remember that every person’s healing process is unique.

 - Talk with your student about taking the necessary steps s/he may need to take to protect and ensure her/his safety.
 SHARPP advocates are available 24/7 to help with ideas and resource on staying safe.

 - Provide you student with confidential resources where s/he can discuss options so that’s/he can make an informed decision about what to do next.
 SHARPP is one of these resources.
 We can help you find others on and off campus, as well.